RuiQiHuang1832/vitalia-backend/README.md

 ## Status

-Vitalia is in **active development**.
+Vitalia Backend is **feature complete**.
-Current goals include:

-- Expanding core EMR models (notes, vitals, meds, allergies)
+All core EMR models (notes, vitals, meds, allergies, problems), provider workflows, and appointment scheduling logic are implemented and tested.
-- Enhancing provider workflows
-- Improved validation and error handling
-- Strengthening appointment rules

 A lightweight frontend (provider + patient dashboards) will be introduced later to demonstrate full workflow usage.